David Sylvian compilations across the years – Part 3

 From 1982 onwards, David Sylvian’s solo and collaborative releases were released by Virgin Records and it seems only fair to say that he enjoyed a supportive relationship with the label.
 But by the year 2000, the deal was reaching its end and as Sylvian himself has acknowledged in interviews, he had his final chance to peruse the Virgin archives of his material from 1980 onwards – the results of that would inform the two compilations ‘Everything and Nothing’ (principally vocal material solo and in collaboration) and ‘Camphor’ (primarily instrumental material, again solo and in collaboration).
 Neither of these could by any means fit the ‘Greatest Hits’ compilation album template.

-‘Everything and Nothing’ was available as a three disc limited edition initially and a standard two disc edition.
+‘Everything and Nothing’ was available as a three disc limited edition initially and then a standard two disc edition.

 David Sylvian - 'Everything and Nothing' UK/EU 3xCD edition front cover